By Mike Ratliff

 We learn in the following passage that Christ’s coming will be a descent from the sky.
 A trumpet, a shout, and the voice of the archangel will herald it.

-13 But we do not want you to be uninformed, brothers, about those who are asleep, g that you may not grieve as others do h who have no hope.
-14 For i since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him j those who have fallen asleep.
-15 For this we declare to you k by a word from the Lord, that l we who are alive, who are left until m the coming of the Lord, will not precede those who have fallen asleep.
-16 For n the Lord himself will descend o from heaven p with a cry of command, with the voice of q an archangel, and r with the sound of the trumpet of God.
-And s the dead in Christ will rise first.
-17 Then we who are alive, who are left, will be t caught up together with them u in the clouds to meet the Lord in the air, and so v we will always be with the Lord.
-18 Therefore encourage one another with these words.
-(1 Thessalonians 4:13-18 ESV)
+13 But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope.
+14 For if we believe that Jesus died and rose again, even so God will bring with Him those who have fallen asleep in Jesus.
+15 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord, will not precede those who have fallen asleep.
+16 For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.
+17 Then we who are alive and remain will be caught up together with them in the clouds to meet the Lord in the air, and so we shall always be with the Lord.
+18 Therefore comfort one another with these words.
+1 Thessalonians 4:13-18 (NASB)

 Those who have died in Christ will be raised, and Christians living on earth will be caught up to meet our Lord in the air.
 This will end life on earth as we know it.
 Those in Christ will enter into unbroken communion with God.
 Some teach that Christians will be taken out of this world for a period after which Christ will return to earth a third time for the real “second coming.”
 This view lacks scriptural support.